jfnavarro/st_viewer/README.md

 # Spatial Transcriptomics Research Viewer

-The ST viewer is a tool that visualizes spatially resolved gene expression data on top of HE stained tissue figures with the correct location.
+The ST viewer is a tool that allows the visualization of spatially resolved gene expression data on top of HE stained tissue figures with the correct location.